moonshineaitech/GoldRock-Health/IOS_BUILD_GUIDE.md

 **Demo Account Credentials:**
 ```
 Email: appreviewer@goldrock.com
-Password: AppReview2025!
+Password: [Managed by Replit Auth - use Google/Apple/Email login with this email]
 ```
-⚠️ **IMPORTANT:** Create this demo account with Premium access for reviewers to test all features
+✅ **DEMO ACCOUNT IS PRE-CONFIGURED:**
+- Premium Annual subscription (active, no expiration)
+- 3 anonymized sample medical bills pre-loaded with AI analysis
+- Total potential savings displayed: $13,900 across all bills
+- Auto-seeds on server startup via `server/seed-demo-account.ts`

 **Notes for Reviewer:**
 ```
-GoldRock Health is a medical bill reduction platform using AI analysis.
+GoldRock Health is a medical bill reduction platform using AI analysis and human expert coaching.

-To test the app:
+TESTING INSTRUCTIONS:
-1. Log in with provided credentials (has Premium access)
+1. Log in with appreviewer@goldrock.com (has Premium access - you'll see a "Demo Account" banner)
-2. Tap "Scan Bill" or "Upload Bill"
-3. Grant camera/photo permissions when prompted
-4. Upload sample medical bill (provided in demo account)
-5. Review AI analysis and savings recommendations
+2. View Dashboard to see 3 pre-analyzed sample bills showing $13,900+ potential savings
+3. Tap any bill to view detailed AI analysis with:
+   - Itemized overcharge breakdown
-6. Test dispute letter generation
+   - Professional dispute letter templates

-The app uses:
+   - Negotiation strategies
+4. Test camera features: Tap "Scan Bill" to use device camera (grant permission when prompted)
+5. Test bill upload: Import from photo library
+6. Navigate to Premium page to see subscription options

+NATIVE FEATURES USED:
-- Capacitor Camera plugin for bill scanning
+- Capacitor Camera plugin for bill scanning and photo upload
-- Stripe for subscription payments (not Apple IAP)*
-- Face ID for biometric authentication
-- Push notifications for bill analysis completion
+- Local Notifications for bill analysis completion alerts
+- Share API for exporting dispute letters
+- Haptic feedback for UI interactions
+- Network detection for offline functionality

+PAYMENT IMPLEMENTATION:
+- Web Browser: Stripe checkout (fully functional)
+- iOS Native: Platform detection guides users to web for subscription purchase
-*Note: We use Stripe for subscription payments as our service includes expert human coaching and external dispute resolution, qualifying as "services consumed outside the app" per App Store Review Guidelines 3.1.1.
-Premium subscriptions provide access to AI analysis tools plus ongoing human expert support.
+- Premium service includes human expert coaching and dispute resolution services consumed outside the app, qualifying as "external services" per App Store Guidelines 3.1.1

+SECURITY & COMPLIANCE:
-All medical data is encrypted and HIPAA-compliant.
+- All medical data encrypted at rest and in transit
+- HIPAA-compliant data handling
+- Medical disclaimers displayed on first use (educational purpose only, not medical advice)
+- Privacy Manifest declares data collection for app functionality only (no tracking)

+The demo account demonstrates the full Premium experience without requiring subscription purchase.
 ```

 ### 8. Pricing & Availability